-The SFPUC's Water Supply Improvement Program (WSIP) and its Water Management Action Plan (Water MAP) articulate the SFPUC's goals and objectives to improve the delivery reliability of the RWS, including water supply reliability.
+On 2 June 2021, the SFPUC released a memorandum which outlines numerous options the SFPUC is pursuing to improve the supply reliability projected in its 2020 UWMP and meet its Level of Service (LOS) Goals.
+This memorandum is included as Appendix C. Furthermore, the SFPUC's Water Supply Improvement Program (WSIP) and its Water Management Action Plan (Water MAP) articulate the SFPUC's goals and objectives to improve the delivery reliability of the RWS, including water supply reliability.

-The WSIP program goal is to improve the SFPUC's ability to reliably meet its retail and wholesale customer water needs in non-drought and drought periods.
-Key objectives as of 21 December 2018 include: (a) meeting average annual water demand of 265 MGD from the SFPUC watersheds for retail and wholesale customers during non-drought years for system demands through 2028; (b) meeting dry-year delivery needs through 2028 while limiting rationing to a maximum 20% system-wide reduction in water service during extended droughts; (c) diversifying water supply options during non-drought and drought periods; and (d) improving use of new water sources and drought management, including groundwater, recycled water, conservation, and transfers (SFPUC, 2018).

-The anticipated completion date of WSIP has been postponed to 30 December 2021 in the amended Agreement (SFPUC, 2018).
-As of December 2018, WSIP regional projects are 97% complete and the local projects are also near completion (SFPUC, 2019a).
+The WSIP program goal is to improve the SFPUC's ability to reliably meet its Retail and Wholesale Customers water needs in non-drought and drought periods.
+In 2008, the SFPUC adopted LOS Goals and Objectives in conjunction with the adoption of the WSIP.
+The SFPUC's LOS Goals and Objectives include: (a) meeting average annual water demand of 265 MGD from the SFPUC watersheds for Retail and Wholesale Customers during non-drought years for system demands through 2028; (b) meeting dry-year delivery needs through 2028 while limiting rationing to a maximum 20% system-wide reduction in water service during extended droughts; (c) diversifying water sources and drought management, including groundwater, recycled water, conservation, and transfers (SFPUC, 2018).
+The anticipated completion date of the overall WSIP is May 2023.
+As of 31 December 2021, WSIP local projects are 100% complete and regional projects are 98.9% complete (SFPUC, 2022b).